Looking beyond computing power, the comment also demonstrates the importance of app development in today’s global economy.

 8. Finding the right testing solution

-Selenium, Espresso, etc. help in web and mobile app testing.
+Selenium, Espresso, etc. certainly help in web and mobile app testing.
 However, Agile projects typically have releases every 2 weeks, and test automation can be a challenge with open-source tools and frameworks.
-Additionally, a wide range of browsers, mobile platforms, and mobile devices further increase the complexity of this task.
+Additionally, a wide range of browsers, mobile platforms, and mobile devices further increase the complexity.

 To start with, I recommend the following solutions: